Pickman123/Private-Projects/Wix Official Notifications (internal docs)/Account-Level Automation Implementation/E2E Flow.md

 **Account-level automations** are used for sending notifications to users, regardless of individual site context. for more information about account level automations read the [Introduction](https://github.com/Pickman123/Private-Projects/blob/main/Wix%20Official%20Notifications%20(internal%20docs)/Introduction%20to%20Wix%20Official%20Notifications.md)

-this docs include the 4 steps you should do in order to create account level automation
+this docs include the steps you should do in order to create account level automation

 1. Create an Automation Trigger
-2.
+2. Test trigger
+3. Create Preinstalled Automation
+4. Test preinstalled Automation
+5. Rollout

 ---

-## 1. Create an Automation Trigger
+## 1. Create Automation Trigger

 Account-level triggers can be implemented using one of the following methods: